all3dp/all3dp-eblast-templates/README.md

 Templates are based on MJML syntax, see https://mjml.io for details.

-*  `basic.mjml` - contains a basic eblast.
+- `basic.mjml` - contains a basic eblast mail template.
-*  `minimal.mjml` - contains a minimal eblast template with a header and footer.
+- `minimal.mjml` - contains a minimal eblast template with a header and footer.
+- `footer-only.mjml` - contains the default footer with Mailchimp templates and default wording.